Mega Millions Results: Jackpot grows to record $1.6 billion

-NEW YORK (WABC) --The Mega Millions jackpot has skyrocketed to $1.6 billion, a new world record, after there were no winners in Friday night's drawing.
+NEW YORK (WABC) --The Mega Millions jackpot has skyrocketed to $1.6 billion, the all-time largest lottery jackpot, after there were no winners in Friday night's drawing.
 The estimated cash option is nearly $905 million.

 Friday's Mega Millions numbers were: 65-53-23-15-70 Megaball: 7